LowieHuyghe/edmunds-python/docs/gettingstarted/configuration.md

 ### Specifying the current environment

-The current environment is set with the `APP_ENV`-key.
+The current environment is by default set in the `.env.py`-file as described above.
+The second way, which has priority over the first method, is by settings an environment-variable `APP_ENV`.
-The first way to do this is in the `.env.py`-file as explained before.
-The second way is by settings an environment-variable `APP_ENV` before running the application.
 For example:
 ```bash
 export APP_ENV=production
 ```